rigaya/NVEnc/NVEncC_Options.en.md

 ### --check-features [&lt;int&gt;]
 Show the information of features of the specified device.
 DeviceID: "0" will be checked if not specified.

+### --check-preset-params
+Show preset and tune params. shall be used with --codec, --device, --preset and --tune.

 ### --check-environment
 Show environment information recognized by NVEncC